The Marine and General Mutual Life Assurance Society: Sea risk scale

 Assurances were offered for the voyage, by the year or for the whole life term and could be affected by a single or an annual payment.
-New tables were compiled and transmitted to the shipping companies and in the second half of 1852; £3000 was received in premiums.
-By the end of the first complete year in the life of the Society, the fund had increased to £11,000 and the names of more than a thousand seamen were on the books.
+New tables were compiled and transmitted to the shipping companies and in the second half of 1852; £3,000 was received in premiums.
+By the end of the first complete year in the life of the society, the fund had increased to £11,000 and the names of more than a thousand seamen were on the books.

-The Formative Years
+The formative years

 In all, during the first hundred years, the Society only had ten chairmen – three of which had outstandingly long tenures.

-On the day Mr Radcliffe reported the complete registration of the Deed of Settlement, Mr J.U.
-Ellis (also Director of the Screw Steam Shipping Company) became the Society's first Chairman.
-Ill health cut short his tenure and was succeeded by Mr P.D.
-Hadow - who was also a Director of the P&O.
+On the day Mr Radcliffe reported the complete registration of the deed of settlement, Mr J. U. Ellis (also director of the Screw Steam Shipping Company) became the Society's first Chairman.
+Ill health cut short his tenure and was succeeded by Mr P. D. Hadow, who was also a director of the P&O.

-Both the Chairman and board were conscious of the fact that there was a limit to the amount of Marine life business that could be obtained.
-Knowing that an assurance fund must increase or perish, the decision was taken to extend the business remit by introducing elements such as Passenger life assurance and Baggage insurance.
-The main focus was the extension of the Society's operations into the field of ‘general’ (as opposed to ‘marine’) life assurance.
-In 1862, in order to remove any possible misapprehension that the Society was solely concerned with life risks, the name ‘Marine Life and Casualty Mutual Assurance Society’ was abandoned and the present full name of the Society adopted.
+Both the chairman and board were conscious of the fact that there was a limit to the amount of Marine life business that could be obtained.
+Knowing that an assurance fund must increase or perish, the decision was taken to extend the business remit by introducing elements such as passenger life assurance and baggage insurance.
+The main focus was the extension of the society's operations into the field of 'general' (as opposed to 'marine') life assurance.
+In 1862, in order to remove any possible misapprehension that the society was solely concerned with life risks, the name 'Marine Life and Casualty Mutual Assurance Society' was abandoned and the present full name of the society adopted.

-The change of name was followed by a change of address from 137 Leadenhall Street via 60 Fenchurch Street (now the Fenchurch Street Post Office) to 14 Leadenhall Street – the home of the Society for the next sixty years.
+The change of name was followed by a change of address from 137 Leadenhall Street via 60 Fenchurch Street (now the Fenchurch Street Post Office) to 14 Leadenhall Street – the home of the society for the next sixty years.

 By the time of Mr Hadow's death in 1876, in the twenty-three years of Mr Hadow's chairmanship the assurance fund grew from £3000 to £300,000.

 Mr Hadlow's successor, the Rt.
 Hon.
 Hugh Childers, was not only the Chairman of the Royal Mail, but a public figure at the height of his political career and became War Secretary in 1880.
 Only when he became Chancellor of the Exchequer in 1882 did he relinquish his Chairmanship of the Society.
 Following Childers the next figure of note and of perhaps most significance was that of Sir Thomas Sutherland – elected in 1887.

-Sutherland – again of the P&O – who had joined the Board of the Marine and General in 1878 was the ‘man of destiny’ for whom The Society had been waiting.
+Sutherland – again of the P&O – who had joined the board of the Marine and General in 1878 was the ‘man of destiny’ for whom The Society had been waiting.
 Of his Chairmanship of the P&O, Boyd Cable has written: